 How did you get into care?

-What do you love about working in the care sector?
+What do you love about working in care?

 What is the biggest challenge in your role?

-What would you say to someone who is hesitant to work in care?
+What would you say to someone who is nervous about applying for a role in care?

 Speak to people and get advice from people that work in care.
 Look at induction courses that are available or ask a provider for a shadow shift.
 Caring is a wonderful thing because you make people happy and to see the joy and content as a result of the work you do is amazing.